-The second module focuses on frame‑level feature extraction, decoupled from any particular segmentation or frame-grouping strategy.
-Classical extractors include MFCC and log mel‑spectrograms at typical frame rates (e.g., 20ms), providing simpler acoustic representations that have historically been used in speech and phonetic research.
-These features can be used on their own or as inputs to feature‑based segmentation algorithms such as MinCut \cite{pengSyllableDiscoveryCrossLingual2023,baadeSyllableLMLearningCoarse2024} or greedy cosine merging \cite{choSylberSyllabicEmbedding2024}.
+The second module focuses on frame-level feature extraction, decoupled from any particular segmentation or frame-grouping strategy.
+Classical extractors include MFCC and log mel-spectrograms at typical frame rates (e.g., 20ms), providing simpler acoustic representations that have historically been used in speech and phonetic research.
+These features can be used on their own or as inputs to feature-based segmentation algorithms such as MinCut \cite{pengSyllableDiscoveryCrossLingual2023,baadeSyllableLMLearningCoarse2024} or greedy cosine merging \cite{choSylberSyllabicEmbedding2024}.

-Complementing these, \texttt{findsylls} supports several self‑supervised encoders whose internal representations have been shown to encode syllabic structure: HuBERT \cite{hsuHuBERTSelfSupervisedSpeech2021} trained on large‑scale English audio, VG‑HuBERT \cite{pengWordDiscoveryVisually2022,pengSyllableDiscoveryCrossLingual2023} further fine-tuned on audio–image pairs, and Sylber \cite{choSylberSyllabicEmbedding2024} distilled explicitly to produce syllabic embeddings.
-Each extractor returns high‑dimensional feature matrices, without imposing any particular segmentation.
+Complementing these, \texttt{findsylls} supports several self-supervised encoders whose internal representations have been shown to encode syllabic structure: HuBERT \cite{hsuHuBERTSelfSupervisedSpeech2021} trained on large-scale English audio, VG-HuBERT \cite{pengWordDiscoveryVisually2022,pengSyllableDiscoveryCrossLingual2023} further fine-tuned on audio–image pairs, and Sylber \cite{choSylberSyllabicEmbedding2024} distilled explicitly to produce syllabic embeddings.
+Each extractor returns high-dimensional feature matrices, without imposing any particular segmentation.
 The feature-based segmentation methods published along with these models are implemented in the third module and can be used interchangeably with any of the feature extraction methods implemented in \texttt{findsylls}.

-By making classical and self‑supervised features available through a common interface, the toolkit allows researchers to disentangle how much of syllabification performance arises from the representation source versus the segmentation algorithm applied on top.
+By making classical and self-supervised features available through a common interface, the toolkit allows researchers to disentangle how much of syllabification performance arises from the representation source versus the segmentation algorithm applied on top.